DylanAdlard/SERA_PyTorch/README.md

 - Prior to the forward pass, the target and predicted tensors must be cloned, detached, and converted to numpy arrays
   -  **true_np = true_tens.clone().detach().numpy()**
   -  **pred_np = pred_tens.clone().detach().numpy()**
 - the forward pass is called by passing in the predicted and target arrays, as well as a set of 3 relevance values for the corresponding control points.
-These control points are a parameter of the function that can be manually tuned.
+These relevance values are a parameter of the function that can be manually tuned.
   -  **loss = loss_function(pred_np, true_np, [1, 0, 1])**
 - The backwards pass can be called via
   -  **loss.backward()**